 The Sachsenross monument [left, no.2146: bottom left picture], representing the heraldic animal of Hannover (Lower Saxony), was created in 18611876 by the sculptor Friedrich Wilhelm Wolff.
 It is located in front of the Welfenschloss (see below).

 The soldiers' monument monument [left, no.2146: bottom right picture], a memorial to the soldiers killed in the French-German war of 1870/1871, was created in 1884.
 In 1941 the bronze sculptures were melted down and the remaining parts were removed.

 The Welfenschloss (Castle of the Guelphs) [left, no.2153] was built by the architect Christian Heinrich Tramm in place of the older Montbrillant castle that had been built in the 18th century.
 The construction of the new castle began in 1857.
 The palace was intended to become the new residence of the royal family of Hannover.
 However, the the castle never actually served as residence for the family as the kingdom of Hannover was annexed by Prussia already in 1866 and the family had to go into exile to Austria (see Grünau im Almtal).
 In 18751879 the complex was adapted to be used by the Higher Trade School, which later became the Royal Technical College.
 From that point onwards it developed into a modern university, currently attended by about 32,000 students.

-The Provinzialmuseum [right, no.854], today named Niedersächsisches Landesmuseum,
+The Provinzialmuseum [left, no.854], today named Niedersächsisches Landesmuseum,

 was built in 18971901 by the architect Hubert Oswald Stier in monumental neo-Renaissance style.